Last updated: November 29, 2021

 Map and Route

 The National Pass walking track is a circuit trail, so you can essentially start this walk anywhere.
-Most hikers start at the Conservation Hut, which allows for a well-deserved bite and coffee after completing this amazing adventure.
+Most hikers start at the Conservation Hut, and do the walk in an anti-clockwise manner.

 From the Great Western Highway, take the exit into Falls Road in Wentworth Falls, followed by a right turn into Fletcher Street.